mirage-xyz/mirage-docs/pages/unity-sdk/reference/mirage-sdk-factory.md

 ## `MirageSDKFactory`

-A class for SDK instance creation.
+This class for SDK instance creation.

 ### Static methods